Scaife Foundations: Sarah Scaife Foundation

 The Sarah Scaife Foundation does not award grants to individuals.
 It concentrates its efforts towards politically conservative causes focused on public policy at a national and international level.
-From 1985 to 2003 the organization awarded over $235 million to other organizations.

 The organizations it has supported include the George C. Marshall Institute, Project for the New American Century, the Institute for Humane Studies, Reason Foundation, and Judicial Watch.

-Prior to its 2014 merger, like the Sarah Scaife Foundation, the Carthage Foundation did not award grants to individuals.
-It concentrated its efforts towards causes focused on public policy at a national and international level.
-From 1985 to 2003 the organization awarded over $68 million to other organizations.

 Scaife Family Foundation

 The Scaife Family Foundation has funded conservative causes.
 The Scaife Family Foundation has financially backed Reason magazine and the RealClearInvestigations website.
-It was among the largest contributors to the climate change denial movement from 2003 to 2010.
+According to Colin Schultz, writing for Smithsonian magazine in 2013, Scaife Foundations was among the largest contributors to the "climate change counter-movement" from 2003 to 2010.

 The Scaife Family Foundation is controlled by Richard Mellon Scaife's daughter Jennie; who, according to 2014 article in Inside Philanthropy, shifted over time from funding conservative groups to becoming "almost exclusively a supporter of animal welfare and other humanitarian issues."
 The family foundation has donated significant sums to the University of Pittsburgh.